Skip to content

 » READ MORE: VJ Edgecombe has one for the history books and the Sixers somehow stymie Boston in Game 2

-Maxey entered Tuesday with a resume already peppered with signature playoff moments.
-A 38-point opener to the 2022 playoffs, when he was the exciting young complement to stars Joel Embiid and James Harden.
+Maxey entered Tuesday with a resumé already peppered with signature playoff moments, like a 38-point opener to the 2022 playoffs, when he was the exciting young complement to stars Joel Embiid and James Harden.
 Or two years ago, when he strutted down the Madison Square Garden floor after his late flurry to force overtime and finished with a 46-point masterpiece.

 Still, this is the 25-year-old Maxey’s first time in the teeth of a full series as the bona fide top offensive option, with Embiid still sidelined while recovering from an appendectomy.

-Maxey has gained experience in such a role while Embiid and George have battled injuries during the past two regular seasons, leading to Maxey becoming an All-NBA contender and the league’s fifth-leading scorer during the regular season.
-Last month, he came back early from a pinkie finger injury on his shooting hand — which he has acknowledged feels “funny” while wearing a splint — because he knows this team requires his production and leadership to compete in the playoffs.
+Maxey has gained experience in such a role while Embiid and George have battled injuries during the last two regular seasons, leading to Maxey becoming an All-NBA contender and the league’s fifth-leading scorer during the regular season.
+Last month, he came back early from an injured little finger on his shooting hand — which he has acknowledged feels “funny” while wearing a splint — because he knows this team requires his production and leadership to compete in the playoffs.

-He was excellent in last week’s Play-In Tournament win over the Orlando Magic, totaling 31 points and six assists.
-Following Sunday’s Game 1 shellacking by Boston, Maxey assessed his 21-point performance as “decent” in terms of getting into the paint and finding teammates, but added he needed to get himself more good three-point looks.
+He was excellent in last week’s play-in tournament win over the Orlando Magic, totaling 31 points and six assists.
+Following Sunday’s Game 1 shellacking by Boston, Maxey assessed his 21-point performance as “decent” in terms of getting into the paint and finding teammates, but he said he needed to get himself more good three-point looks.

-Still, Nurse insisted on Maxey remaining an relentless shot-taker.
-The coach smiled during Tuesday’s pregame news conference when asked about the broader lessons Maxey can take from this series, saying, “I’m going to give you the same answer I’ve given about 17 times over the last two years.”
+Still, Nurse insisted on Maxey remaining a relentless shot-taker.
+The coach smiled during Tuesday’s pregame news conference when asked about the broader lessons Maxey can take from this series, saying, “I’m going to give you the same answer I’ve given about 17 times over the last two years.

 “He’s just got to find them, wherever they are,” Nurse said of those shot attempts.
 “If it’s transition.
 If it’s deeper [beyond the three-point arc].
 If it’s more probing [into the heart of the defense].
 If it’s fadeaways.
 If it’s turnarounds.
 If it’s post-ups. …